 - Trail: Hard-packed soil with exposed rocks and roots

-- Parking at the Visitor’s Center/Sno-Park, but have a Sno-Park permit from November 1 – May 30 and between June 1 – October 31 bring at least $10 cash ($5 and $1s)
+- Parking at the Visitor’s Center/Sno-Park on top of Carson Pass, but have a Sno-Park permit from November 1 – May 30 and between June 1 – October 31 bring at least $10 cash ($5 and $1s)

 - Dogs are allowed, but keep them on leash and pick up after them

 - Adhere to all Leave No Trace principles

 - The trail is well-trodden, but ultimately there are few signs and markers on public lands in the Tahoe region, so pay attention to where you are going (when in doubt, turn back)

 - Be prepared for inclement weather that includes high exposure to sun and wind, and carry with you plenty of warm clothes, food, and water

 - Leave an itinerary of your plans with someone who will call emergency services if you do not return by your prescribed time